pdfgeneratorapi/php-client/docs/Api/DocumentsApi.md

 $request_body = array(new \stdClass); // object[] | Data used to specify templates and data objects which are used to merge the template
 $name = My document; // string | Document name, returned in the meta data.
 $format = pdf; // string | Document format.
 The zip option will return a ZIP file with PDF files.
-$output = base64; // string | Response format.
+$output = base64; // string | Response format. \"I\" is used to return the file inline.
 With the url option, the document is stored for 30 days and automatically deleted.

 try {
     $result = $apiInstance->mergeTemplates($request_body, $name, $format, $output);